Seeding not growing

 How long should it take for grass seed to grow?

-Grass seed typically germinates within 7-21 days, depending on the grass type and growing conditions.
+Grass seed typically takes 1-4 weeks to germinate, depending on the grass type and growing conditions.

 What is the best time of year to overseed a lawn?

-The best times to overseed a lawn are in the fall (early September to mid-October) or early spring (March to May), when temperatures are moderate and rainfall is more reliable.
+The best times to overseed a lawn are typically in the early fall or late spring when temperatures are mild and rainfall is more plentiful.

 Connect with certified professionals in your area